pokepark/PokemonRaidBot/README.md

 | Help       | Show help `/help`                                                | `help`                                   |

+#### Examples

-#### Example: Allow the user 111555999 to create raid polls and share them to the predefined chat list
+*Allow the user 111555999 to create raid polls and share them to the predefined chat list*

 Access file: `access\access111555999`